Open Specification · v2.1 · March 2026

 Type Description Example

-behavioral How to act in a situation "Validate org-mode syntax before writing"
+behavioral How to act — preferences, corrections, habits "Validate org-mode syntax before writing to .org files"

-procedural Step-by-step process "Deploy via git pull then systemctl restart"
+procedural Step-by-step processes and workflows "Deploy via git pull then systemctl restart"

 Activation fields